dancowen1/PhDPersonalPageTutorial/content/_index.md

 ## Personal

-Outside of academia, I enjoy playing tennis, making music, and (admittedly) reading about political systems in countries I am not from.
+Outside of academia, I enjoy playing tennis, making music, and reading about political happenings in countries I am not from (no skin in the game).